cockroachdb/docs/src/current/cockroachcloud/free-trial.md

 summary: Learn about free trial credits for CockroachDB Cloud
 toc: true
 cloud: true
 ---

 When you sign up for CockroachDB Cloud, your new organization's account starts with $400 in free credits, allowing you to try the product at no cost.

 ## Free trial credits

-Free trial credits are applied to the first $400 in costs for all clusters created in your organization, regardless of the plan: CockroachDB Standard, Advanced, or Basic.
+Free trial credits are applied to the first $400 in costs for all clusters created in your organization, regardless of the plan: CockroachDB CockroachDB {{ site.data.products.standard }}, CockroachDB {{ site.data.products.advanced }}, or CockroachDB {{ site.data.products.basic }}.

 Monthly billing begins when the free trial ends: on the day that the last credit is used, or when any remaining credits expire.
 By the end of the trial, you must provide a payment method to prevent interruptions in service or loss of data.